About Book Club

 Register to join in the discussion by clicking the date/time that works for you:

-We are thrilled to continue our partnership with IndieBound – a community of local, independent bookstores.
-If you use our affiliate link to buy the book or any other books, not only will you be supporting a local, independent book store, but a portion of the proceeds will also come back to Integrated Schools.
+Please check out our affiliate page on Bookshop.org.
+You can buy this book club pick and also see some of our past book club picks.
+If you go through our affiliate page to buy this or any other book, not only will you be supporting a local, independent book store, but a portion of the proceeds will also come back to Integrated Schools.